ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 - Argentinians tend to think I'm European, usually someone from France/Brazil who learned Spanish with ease, or someone from another part of Europe who has Argentinian parents.
 I've met several English teachers in Argentina, who all found it easier to communicate with me in Spanish than in English.
 - The other day, I met two Chileans and hung out with them for a while.
 An hour in to our encounter, an Australian came and asked us a few questions in English.
 I answered, and was then complimented by two Chileans on how well I speak English, as they were convinced I was from Buenos Aires.

 Obviously, there's room where I can grow.
-Nonetheless, I think and speak in Spanish effortlessly, and the method to do so is what I hope to distill in this post.
+Nonetheless, I think and speak in Spanish effortlessly, and simply want to share my method.

 ## The theory for everyone